princewill016/Personal-Contact-Management-APi/README.md

 ORM & Database
 Hibernate: Object-Relational Mapping (ORM) framework for interacting with the MySQL database.
 Security
+Redis:For caching to reduce the time it takes to fetch already loaded data.
 Spring Security: Security framework for securing API endpoints and implementing JWT authentication.

 ---API Documentation